netxms/netxms-doc/admin/appendix.rst

     -
     - Yes
   * - NetworkDiscovery.ActiveDiscovery.BlockSize
     - Size of address block to which ICMP ping requests are sent simultaneously during active discovery.
     - 1024
     - No
+  * - NetworkDiscovery.ActiveDiscovery.EnableSNMPProbing
+    - Enable/disable SNMP probing during active network discovery.
+If enabled, server will send SNMP requests to detect devices that restpond to SNMP, but not to ICMP pings.
+    - true
+    - No
+  * - NetworkDiscovery.ActiveDiscovery.EnableTCPProbing
+    - Enable/disable TCP probing during active network discovery.
+If enabled, server will try to establish TCP connection to list of well-known ports to detect devices that are not responding to ICMP pings. **This setting is changed by Network Discovery Configuration GUI**
+    - false
+    - No
   * - NetworkDiscovery.ActiveDiscovery.InterBlockDelay
     - Pause in milliseconds between scanning of blocks during active discovery.
       Together with BlockSize this allows to slow down active discovery if network equipment treats large number of ICMP requests as flood.
     - 0
     - No
   * - NetworkDiscovery.ActiveDiscovery.Interval
-    - Interval in seconds between active network discovery polls.
-      **This setting is changed by Network Discovery Configuration GUI**
+    - Interval in seconds between active network discovery polls. **This setting is changed by Network Discovery Configuration GUI**
     - 7200
     - No
   * - NetworkDiscovery.ActiveDiscovery.Schedule
-    - Active network discovery poll schedule in cron format.
-      **This setting is changed by Network Discovery Configuration GUI** -
+    - Active network discovery poll schedule in cron format. **This setting is changed by Network Discovery Configuration GUI** -
     - No
+  * - NetworkDiscovery.DisableProtocolProbe.Agent
+    - Disable probing discovered addresses for NetXMS agent.
+    - false
+    - No
+  * - NetworkDiscovery.DisableProtocolProbe.EtherNetIP
+    - Disable probing discovered addresses for Ethernet/IP support.
+    - false
+    - No
+  * - NetworkDiscovery.DisableProtocolProbe.SNMP.V1
+    - Disable SNMP version 1 when probing discovered addresses for SNMP support.
+    - false
+    - No
+  * - NetworkDiscovery.DisableProtocolProbe.SNMP.V2
+    - Disable SNMP version 2 when probing discovered addresses for SNMP support.
+    - false
+    - No
+  * - NetworkDiscovery.DisableProtocolProbe.SNMP.V3
+    - Disable SNMP version 3 when probing discovered addresses for SNMP support.
+    - false
+    - No
+  * - NetworkDiscovery.DisableProtocolProbe.SSH
+    - Disable probing discovered addresses for SSH support.
+    - false
+    - No
   * - NetworkDiscovery.EnableParallelProcessing
     - Enable/disable parallel processing of discovered addresses.
+    - false
+    - No
+  * - NetworkDiscovery.Filter.Flags
+    - Discovery filter settings. **This setting is changed by Network Discovery Configuration GUI**
     - 0
     - No
+  * - NetworkDiscovery.Filter.Script
+    - Name of discovery filter script from script library. **This setting is changed by Network Discovery Configuration GUI**
+    - none
+    - No
   * - NetworkDiscovery.MergeDuplicateNodes
     - Enable/disable merging of duplicate nodes (that may be created due to parallel processing of discovered addresses).
-    - 0
+    - false
     - No
   * - NetworkDiscovery.PassiveDiscovery.Interval
-    - Interval in seconds between passive network discovery polls.
-      **This setting is changed by Network Discovery Configuration GUI**
+    - Interval in seconds between passive network discovery polls. **This setting is changed by Network Discovery Configuration GUI**
     - 900
     - No
   * - NetworkDiscovery.Type
-    - Defines enabled modes of network discovery.
-      **This setting is changed by Network Discovery Configuration GUI**
+    - Defines enabled modes of network discovery. **This setting is changed by Network Discovery Configuration GUI**
     - Disabled
     - No
-  * - NumberOfUpgradeThreads
+  * - NetworkDiscovery.UseDNSNameForDiscoveredNodes
-    - The number of threads used to perform agent upgrades (i.e. maximum number of parallel upgrades).
+    - Enable/disable the use of DNS name instead of IP address as primary name for newly discovered nodes.
-    - 10
+    - false
     - No
+  * - NetworkDiscovery.UseFQDNForNodeNames
+    - Enable/disable the use of fully qualified domain names as primary names for newly discovered nodes.
+    - true
+    - Yes
+  * - NetworkDiscovery.UseSNMPTraps
+    - This parameter defines if trap information should be used for new node discovery.
+    - false
+    - Yes
+  * - NetworkDiscovery.UseSyslog
+    - Enable/disable use of syslog messages for new node discovery.
+    - false
+    - Yes
+  * - NotificationChannels.MaxRetryCount
+    - Maximum count of retries to send a message for all notification channels.
+    - 3
+    - No
+  * - NotificationLog.RetentionTime
+    - Retention time in days for the records in notification log.
+All records older then specified will be deleted by housekeeper process.
+    - 90
+    - No
   * - NXSL.EnableContainerFunctions
-    -
+    - Enable/disable server-side NSXL functions for containers (such as CreateContainer, BindObject, etc.).
-    -
+    - true
-    -
+    - No
   * - NXSL.EnableFileIOFunctions
     - Enable/disable server-side NXSL functions for file I/O (such as OpenFile, DeleteFile, etc.).
     - 0
     - No
   * - Objects.AutobindOnConfigurationPoll
     - Enable/disable automatic object binding on configuration polls.
     - 1
     - No
+  * - Objects.Conditions.PollingInterval
+    - Interval in seconds between polling (re-evaluating) of condition objects.
+    - 60
+    - Yes
+  * - Objects.ConfigurationPollingInterval
+    - Interval in seconds between configuration polls.
+    - 3600
+    - Yes
+  * - Objects.Clusters.ContainerAutoBind
+    - Enable/disable container auto binding for clusters.
+    - 0
+    - No
+  * - Objects.Clusters.TemplateAutoApply
+    - Enable/disable template auto apply for clusters.
+    - 0
+    - No
+  * - Objects.DeleteUnreachableNodesPeriod
+    - Delete nodes which were unreachable for a number of days specified by this parameter.
+If this parameter is set to 0 then unreachable nodes will never be deleted.
+    - 0
+    - Yes
+  * - Objects.EnableZoning
+    - Enable/disable zoning support.
+    - true
+    - Yes
   * - Objects.Interfaces.DefaultExpectedState
     - Default expected state for new interface objects.
     - 1
     - Yes
   * - Objects.Interfaces.NamePattern
     - Custom name pattern for interface objects.
 This field supports macros.
       E.g. if set to ``%n%{suffix}``, interface name will be composed from original name and node's custom attribute ``suffix``.
     -
     - No
   * - Objects.Interfaces.UseAliases